grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 <!-- vale Grafana.OK = NO -->
 ### OK, okay

-Avoid using _OK_ or _okay_ unless you're referencing the UI, because it's too informal.
+Avoid using _OK_ or _okay_ in technical documentation because it's too informal.
+The exceptions are when you're referencing or quoting:
+- a user interface
+- HTTP status codes or other code

 <!-- vale Grafana.OK = YES -->